D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras: Twisted Holography with and SO and Sp gauge group

 with

 The main difference w.r.t. the $U(N)$ case is that now $\rho$ has symmetry properties:

 If we raise the $i$ and $\alpha$ indices, this expression can be written in matrix notation as

 Note that \(\omega\) commutes with \(\zeta\) and \(\mu\) as they act on different indices.
-This is a helpful detail to remember when verifying that the diagrams defined below commute.
+This is a helpful detail to remember when verifying that the diagrams defined below \ref{eq:commuting_diagrams} commute.

 As discussed in the previous section, it is conjectured in \cite{Jake_Abajian:2024rjq} that each chiral algebra corresponds to a distinct holographic dual: The adjoint one is dual to an orientifold of the B-model on $SL_2(\bC)/\bZ_2$, while the antisymmetric one is dual to the Topological Type I string in $SL_2(\bC)$.
 The relevant distinction between the two is that the latter gauges parity, the former gauges parity \textit{and} orbifolds.
 Gauging parity means the Chan-Paton bundle should be identified with its dual.
 The additional orbifold implies this identification happens over points related by the orbifold $\bZ_2$ action.
-Our two brane complexes have precisely these identifications.
+Now we show how the corresponding brane complexes have precisely these identifications.

-Define the spaces $V^0 \coloneqq \bC^{l\times k} \eqqcolon V^1$ and $V^2 \coloneqq \bC^{l\times k}\oplus \bC^{l\times k}\oplus\bC^{F}$, where $l$ is the number of determinant insertions, $k$ is the size of the stack of the probe branes (i.e. the range of the $i,j$ indices), and $F$ the number of flavors.
+Define the spaces $V^{-2} \coloneqq \bC^{l\times k} \eqqcolon V^{0}$ and $V^{-1} \coloneqq \bC^{l\times k}\oplus \bC^{l\times k}\oplus\bC^{F}$, where $l$ is the number of determinant insertions, $k$ is the size of the stack of the probe branes (i.e. the range of the $i,j$ indices), and $F$ the number of flavors.
 Then, the instanton complex for both reads:

-where $A$ refers to the point in $SL_2(\bC)$ the differentials are evaluated at.
+where $A$ refers to the pointis the matrix in $SL_2(\bC)$ the differentials are evaluated at.
 The differentials for the adjoint chiral algebra, are given by:

 For the antisymmetric one, there is an extra $\omega^{-1}$ in $d_2$ to raise the $\epsilon^T$ indices

 The symmetry properties of $\rho$, \eqref{eq:rho_syms_1}, \eqref{eq:rho_syms_2}, imply there is an isomorphism between these chain complexes and their duals.
 We can write this isomorphism as a commuting diagram.
 Denote as $V_i$ the dual vector space $(V^i)^*$.
 Then for the adjoint chiral algebra, we find the following diagram commutes